Grechetto Di Todi Superiore

 Although Grechetto is a white grape variety that may have originated in Greece, it is mostly known as a native of Umbria in central Italy.
 If you’ve ever enjoyed a dry, semi-sweet Orvieto, you’ve tasted Grechetto.
 Blended with Trebbiano and a few other native grapes, Grechetto is a main component of the popular peach-scented Orvieto.

 The Grechetto grape is a low-yield variety with a thick skin that, in the past, was only used as a blending grape but has more recently been growing in reputation as a fine white wine variety.
-It didn’t hurt that in 1997, the Assisi DOC or Denominazione di Origine Controllata was created to cover the Umbria wine region and the wines associated with it, including those made with Grechetto.
+It didn’t hurt that in 1997, the Assisi DOC or Denominazione di Origine Controllata was created to cover the Umbria wine region and its associated wines, including those made with Grechetto.

 If you’re reading this and think you’ve heard of Assisi before, think of Francis of Assisi, the patron saint of animals, the environment, and stowaways, whom San Francisco was named after.
 He was born Giovanni Francesco di Bernardone.